-The Top Secret Comedy, until now!
+The Top Secret comedy, until now!

 Kilmer alongside then Hollywood big acting names Peter Cushing, Omar Sharif and Michael Gough.
-Other recognisable support is from British stars Jim Carter, Christopher Villiers and Warren Clarke.
+There is recognisable support is from British stars Jim Carter, Christopher Villiers and Warren Clarke.
 As with the Airplane film which mocked the Airport film series, Top Secret is a parody of both Elvis movies and World War II spy films.
-Wikipedia reports how Kilmer notably dressed as Elvis when auditioning for the film.
+Wikipedia reports how Kilmer dressed as Elvis when auditioning for the film.

-The film starts in an unknown date in East Germany with the East Germans plotting to reunite Germany and make a superweapon with the help of Dr. Paul Flammond (Gough), a scientist.
+The film starts on an unknown date in East Germany with the East Germans plotting to reunite Germany and make a superweapon with the help of Dr Paul Flammond (Gough), a scientist.
 The East Germans intend to use a cultural festival as a front to distract NATO while they carry out their evil plans and threaten the scientist with his daughter’s life if he does not help them.
-Flammond is to create a “Polaris naval mine” which will destroy the entire NATO submarine fleet.
+Flammond is to create a “Polaris naval mine” that will destroy the entire NATO submarine fleet.
 These plans are rumbled by Agent Cedric (Sharif) who fights with a German on a train.

-After Rivers mistakenly dances and sings to the dinner guests, he annoys the Germans, but gets a well deserved standing ovation.
-It is an outstanding performance by Kilmer who carries out Elvis moves effortlessly while the band lampoon musical greats.
+After Rivers mistakenly dances and sings to the dinner guests, he annoys the Germans but gets a well-deserved standing ovation.
+It is an outstanding performance by Kilmer who carries out Elvis moves effortlessly while the band lampoons musical greats.
 Hilary is told that her father – the scientist Flammond – has been kidnapped.
-Separately, both Rivers and Hilary attend the ballet and when Rivers assists Hilary escape from an unknown gunned assailant whilst they attend, Rivers is arrested…
+Separately, both Rivers and Hilary attend the ballet and when Rivers assists Hilary to escape from an unknown gunned assailant whilst they attend, Rivers is arrested…

-There are lovely choreographed scenes but Kilmer steals the show both as a romantic lead, a singer – he sings all the songs in the soundtrack – and as a dancer.
-And despite the fact film bombed at the box office, against more remembered films such as The Karate Kid (1984) and Indiana Jones and the Temple of Doom (1984). but now is mostly remembered more fondly as helped Kilmer cruise to many more (pun intended) well-known films including Top Gun (1986) and Willow (1988).
-And one could say that this the film that opened The Doors (1991) for Val Kilmer.
+There are lovely choreographed scenes but Kilmer steals the show both as a romantic lead, a singer – he sings all the songs on the soundtrack – and as a dancer.
+And despite the fact film bombed at the box office, against more remembered films such as The Karate Kid (1984) and Indiana Jones and the Temple of Doom (1984). but now is mostly remembered more fondly as helping Kilmer cruise to many more (pun intended) well-known films including Top Gun (1986) and Willow (1988).
+And one could say that this is the film that opened The Doors (1991) for Val Kilmer.

 Weeper Rating: 😦😦😦 /10